denten-books/plain-text/main.md

 ### 1.0 Abstract

 Discourse around the digital humanities needs a robust sense of the digital.
-The first chapter begins with popular intuitions about the "look and feel" of digital aesthetics.
-A case study of television motion blur (and the related "soap opera effect") undermines the initial ease with which notions of the digital are over-determined to stand in for a range of often conflicting modalities.
-The next section of this chapter deals with the analytic tradition of discussing media in terms of analog and digital representation (via Nelson Goodman and John Haugeland).
-My summary of that tradition shows that language and text are already in a sense "born digital," that is, discrete and differentiated throughout.
-Furthermore, digitality depends on "reliable processes of copying and preservation"---processes that can mean something different to a philosopher than to a librarian.
+My first chapter begins with popular intuitions about the "look and feel" of digital aesthetics.
+Here, I find that sometimes, the adjective carries the connotation of "discrete," while at other times, it is used to mean something more fluid and continuous, past the point of human perception.
+A discussion of Liquid Crystal Display technology (LCD) flows into a section that deals with digital representation from the perspective of analytic philosophy and through the aesthetics of Nelson Goodman.
+My summary of that tradition reveals that language and text are already in some sense "born digital," that is "reproducible" and "differentiated" throughout.
+Furthermore, digitality depends on "reliable processes of copying and preservation"---attributes that can mean something different to a philosopher than to a librarian.
 From these insights I take it that "being digital" is not an intrinsic ontological condition, but rather structure imposed from without.
-That structure is further imposed onto the media "consumer."
-It does not necessarily constitute a property of the medium itself, manifesting in specific technological affordances.
-"Is it copyable?" becomes "Can I copy it?"
-The chapter ends with a history of Morse, Hughes, and Baudot character encodings, where the dichotomy between digital and analog is superseded by the distinction between binary and plain text formats.
+Case studies from the history of telegraphy illustrate the concluding discussion on the nature of binary and plain text formats, in a distinction that supersedes the dichotomy between analog and digital media.

 ### 1.1 Digital Wake